THE MISSION

 PRAYER AND REFLECTION

 We would love to help you animate a prayer service in your local faith community.
-With our diverse group of paddlers, we have rich backgrounds in various spiritual traditions.
-Reconciliation and the environment are common themes that we can all reflect on together.

 COMMUNITY BASED CELEBRATION